Canon T5 vs Sony RX100 IV

 It is notable that the T5 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T5 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the RX100 IV was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5 and RX100 IV can be found, respectively, in the Canon T5 Manual (free pdf) or the online Sony RX100 IV Manual.

 So how do things add up?
 Is the Canon T5 better than the Sony RX100 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.